|Pilot F/O Geoffrey O'Halloran Giles, 417830 (survived) Adelaide, SA

 Force Landed May 4, 1944

 Built by Curtiss in Buffalo, New York.
-Assigned U. S. Army serial number 42-104730.
+Constructors Number 28492.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-1 Warhawk serial number 42-104730.
 Disassembled and shipped overseas to Australia and reassembled.

 During August 1943, assigned to the Royal Australian Air Force (RAAF) as Kiittyhawk serial